Constraints on the normal branch of DGP gravity from SPT galaxy clusters with DES and HST weak-lensing mass calibration and from Planck PR4 CMB anisotropies: n DGP gravity

 Based on the comparison in Fig.~\ref{fig:comp_BRIDGE}, we model the bias between the semi-analytical model and the simulations as a constant $q+1$ for each cosmology.
 We limit the correction to a constant bias, as the shot noise in the simulations precludes us from reliably fitting a more complex fitting function.
 Fitting the bias $q$ for each cosmology yields a linear trend in \nDGP\ and redshift $z$.
 Therefore, we model the correction as follows

 Here $\tilde q$ is the mean bias, and we choose pivot values in $1/\sqrt{H_0r_{\rm c}}$ and $z$ of 0.1 and 0.8, respectively.
 We separate the dependence on \nDGP\ and $z$ from the bias through the above modeling and obtain a mean bias parameter $\tilde q = 0.06$ for the correction function.
-Applying the above one-parameter correction to the ratio of the semi-analytical model to the simulations reduces the scatter between the semi-analytical model and the simulations by $26\%$ from $0.0073$ to $0.0058$.
-This uncertainty is based on the corrected comparison of the HMF enhancements from the second row of Fig.~\ref{fig:comp_BRIDGE} for each redshift and mass bin, where the scatter is obtained over the 49 simulations.
 Note that we assume no bias for cosmologies with $\nDGP < 0.1$, because the bias should vanish for $\nDGP = 0$ as we approach $\Lambda$CDM.
+Applying the above one-parameter correction to the ratio of the semi-analytical model to the simulations reduces the variance between the semi-analytical model and the simulations by $26\%$ from $0.0073$ to $0.0058$.
+This variance is estimated from the comparison of enhancement factors shown in Fig.~\ref{fig:comp_BRIDGE} in all mass and redshift bins and is thus representative of the overall uncertainty in the amplitude of the HMF.

 To summarize, the full nDGP HMF used in our analysis is given by

 and we also account for an $8\%$ uncertainty in the amplitude of the HMF based on the scatter from the corrected HMF enhancement.